 Tzatziki or Cacik, cucumber yogurt sauce

-Making Cucumber Yogurt Sauce:
+Making the Sauce:

 There’s really nothing at all to whipping up a batch of Cucumber Yogurt Sauce.
-Making your sauce in it’s basic form is super simple.
+Making your sauce in its basic form is super simple.
 Just combine the ingredients.

-There are a few things to know if you’d like to make sure the sauce is nice and thick (if that’s the texture you’re looking for.)
-First of all, use a good, thick yogurt, what we call in the US as “Greek” style yogurt, although yogurts in the style of other countries are becoming more readily available.
-If the yogurt is the standard American yogurt, put it in a paper towel or napkin-lined strainer and strain the whey out until it reaches your desired texture.
+• First of all, use a good, thick yogurt, what we call in the US “Greek” style yogurt, although yogurts in the style of other countries are becoming more readily available.

 Saving Money on Cucumber Yogurt Sauce: